Graphic Designer Resume Example

 There’s no need to list every job you’ve ever had.
 Stick to relevant print design roles and leave out unrelated gigs.
 This helps recruiters see your fit fast.

 In-house print design jobs focus on teamwork and building a consistent brand.
-I always highlight how I work with marketing, product, and creative teams to meet company goals.
+I always highlight how I work with marketing, product, and creative teams to meet company goals—something you can also emphasize in a cover letter.

 Freelance experience is all about independence and versatility.
 You should show how you manage clients, juggle different projects, and adapt your designs to lots of industries.